 The Bachelor of Science program is designed to prepare its graduates for careers in management in any organization: business and non-business, public or private, foreign or domestic, ministry or non-ministry.
 Students will learn the fundamental principles underlying organizations, improve their critical thinking, develop knowledge of analytical tools of management, and develop skills in analyzing and evaluating managerial problems.

-Foundational Studies (p.
-22) 66 units
+Foundational Studies 66 units

 Business Major 50 units

 Free electives 12 units

 Degree total 128 units

-Transfer students refer to pages 25-26 for optional requirements in Foundational Studies.
+Transfer students refer to "General Education and Bible Options for Transfer Students" for optional requirements under Foundational Studies.